heMinger/SSC/summary/reviews.md

 ## OccDepth

 *MonoScene [Cao and de Charette, 2022a] infers dense 3D voxelized semantic indoor and outdoor scenes from a single RGB image.*
+*we choose to project each voxel to the corresponding image pixel as done in MonoScene [Cao and de Charette, 2022a], which establishes a full feature mapping for all voxels*

 # Tri-perspective view for vision-based 3d semantic occupancy prediction 2023